Back to blog

 DKIM adds a cryptographic signature to your emails, proving they weren't tampered with.

-Your email provider gives you a public key to add as a DNS record.
-It looks like:
+Your email provider gives you a public key to add as a DNS record:

 sendpigeon._domainkey.yourdomain.com TXT "v=DKIM1; k=rsa; p=MIGfMA0G..."